Canada's Munro wins Nobel literature prize for her short stories

 "I am dazed by all the attention and affection that has been coming my way this morning," she said in a statement.
 "I hope it fosters further interest in all Canadian writers.
 I also hope that this brings further recognition to the short story form."

-Despite the honor and attention it would bring to her work, she told CBC News that the award would not change the decision she announced earlier this year to retire from writing.
+Despite the honour and attention it would bring to her work, she told CBC News that the award would not change the decision she announced earlier this year to retire from writing.

 SHORT, BUT RICH, STORIES